sanjureddych/confluent-7.0/README.md

 Required Configurations for Control Center
 Cluster Linking requires embedded v3 Confluent REST Proxy to communicate with Confluent Control Center and properly display mirror topics on the Control Center UI

-'''#Kafka REST endpoint URL
+'#Kafka REST endpoint URL
-confluent.controlcenter.streams.cprest.url=“http://localhost:8090"'''
+confluent.controlcenter.streams.cprest.url=“http://localhost:8090"'

 Cluster Linking does not require the Metadata Service (MDS) or security to run, but if you want to configure security, you can get started with the following example which shows an MDS client configuration for RBAC.
 You can use confluent.metadata.server.listeners (which will enable the Metadata Service) instead of confluent.http.server.listeners to listen for API requests.
 Use either confluent.metadata.server.listeners or confluent.http.server.listeners, but not both.
 If a listener uses HTTPS, then appropriate SSL configuration parameters must also be set.